shubham419/Smart-Attendance-app/README.md

 - To alter the traditional method by morden technology.

 # Overall Features
-### Attendance session
+### Attendance Session
-If teacher is logged in then under attendance tab
+If teacher is logged in then under attendance tab he/she gets an button to take attendance of student.
+When the button is pressed by teacher the attendance session start.
+Attendance session is divided in three stage (each stage of 30 second).
+If student is logged in then under attendance tab he/she